-Working with education bodies like Education Scotland and Learning Teaching Scotland is one of the ways we can raise awareness of flood risk in Scotland and how to prepare for flooding.
-Our information and resources help practitioners plan and deliver learning experiences aimed at helping learners prepare for and deal with emergencies in line with the Curriculum for Excellence.
+Working with education bodies like Education Scotland and Learning & Teaching Scotland is one of the ways we can raise awareness of flood risk in Scotland and how to prepare for flooding.
+Our information and resources help practitioners plan and deliver learning experiences aimed at helping learners prepare for and deal with emergencies in line with Scotland's Curriculum for Excellence.

 Flooding can be considered within four of the eight Curriculum for Excellence areas:

 - Health and Wellbeing

 Our team of Flood Advisors can visit your school or help you to develop projects that can educate young people about flood risk in Scotland and how to be prepared.

 If you are interested in finding out more, please contact us.

 Every year, SEPA participates in multi-agency safety events, such as Safe Taysiders and Safe Highlanders, to provide key safety information to Primary 7 pupils across the country.

 - Raise awareness of the dangers of flood water.

 - Promote flood safety, including our Floodline public safety messages;